 Generic Advertisements.
-The proposed rule change incorporates in Rule G-21(e)(i)(B)(1), with minor modifications, the provisions of Securities Act Rule 135a of the SEC relating to generic mutual fund advertising.
-Just as a generic mutual fund advertisement that meets the requirements of Rule 135a generally need not comply with Securities Act Rule 482 (including the general disclosure provisions under that rule), so too a generic advertisement of municipal fund securities that meets the requirements of Rule G-21(e)(i)(B)(1) would not need to include the general disclosures required under Rule G-21(e)(i)(A).
+The proposed rule change establishes under Rule G-21(e)(i)(B)(1) provisions relating to generic advertising of municipal fund securities.
+A generic advertisement of municipal fund securities that meets the requirements of Rule G-21(e)(i)(B)(1) would not need to include the general disclosures required under Rule G-21(e)(i)(A).

 Blind Advertisements.
 The proposed rule change provides for more limited disclosures for certain blind advertisements under Rule G-21(e)(i)(B)(2).
-Under this provision, advertisements that promote an issuer and its public purpose without promoting specific municipal fund securities or identifying a dealer or its affiliates would be permitted to limit basic disclosures in the same manner as generic advertisements.7 A blind advertisement may contain contact information for the issuer or its agent to obtain an official statement or other information, provided that if the dealer or its affiliate acts as such agent, no orders may be accepted through such contact unless such order is initiated by the customer.
+Under this provision, advertisements that promote an issuer and its public purpose without promoting specific municipal fund securities or identifying a dealer or its affiliates would be permitted to limit basic disclosures in the same manner as generic advertisements.8 A blind advertisement may contain contact information for the issuer or its agent to obtain an official statement or other information, provided that if the dealer or its affiliate acts as such agent, no orders may be accepted through such contact unless such order is initiated by the customer.
 The proposed interpretive notice emphasizes that a blind advertisement may not identify the dealer or its affiliate and provides guidance to dealers acting as the issuer's agent in responding to customer inquiries and accepting customer orders made through the contact information included in a blind advertisement.
 The guidance provided with regard to whether an order may have been initiated by the customer applies solely to this provision of Rule G-21 and is not intended to be determinative as to whether the dealer has recommended the transaction to the customer for purposes of Rule G-19, on suitability of recommendations and transactions, since, depending on the facts and circumstances, the customer may have initiated the order based on a recommendation from the dealer.